Quality-Assurance-DAO/Data/README.md

 - **Participant Tokens (30%)** - Rewards for developers, contributors, and team members
 - **Auditor Tokens (20%)** - Compensation for verification services and milestone auditing

+#### Understanding the Stakeholders

+**What is a Project?**
+A Project represents the core entity receiving treasury funding to build a product, service, or infrastructure.
+In the Catalyst Fund 5 context, projects include things like SDK development, API services, wallet integrations, and developer tools.
+The project entity manages the overall execution, deliverables, and is accountable for achieving milestones.
+Project tokens provide operational liquidity for expenses like infrastructure, licenses, third-party services, and general operating costs.

+**What is a Participant?**
+Participants are the individuals actively contributing work to the project.
+This includes:
+- **Developers** writing code and building features
+- **Designers** creating user interfaces and experiences
+- **Technical writers** producing documentation
+- **Community managers** handling communication and support
+- **Early adopters** testing and providing feedback

+Participant tokens reward these contributors for their labor and expertise, aligning their incentives with project success.
+These tokens can vest over time to encourage long-term commitment and reduce churn.

+**What is an Auditor?**
+Auditors are independent third parties who verify that projects are meeting their milestones and delivering on their promises.
+Their role includes:
+- **Milestone verification** - Confirming deliverables match stated goals
+- **Code review** - Assessing quality and security of implementations
+- **Progress reporting** - Providing transparent updates to the community
+- **Quality assurance** - Ensuring projects maintain standards

+Auditor tokens compensate these verification services and create accountability in the funding ecosystem.
+By having independent auditors with financial incentive (but separate from the project team), the system maintains integrity while reducing conflicts of interest.

 ### Milestone-Based Vesting

 Tokens are released incrementally across 4 milestones to ensure accountability and incentivize progress: